Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/semantic-layer/power-bi.md

 4. Fill in your connection details.
 You can find your server and environmentId under the Semantic Layer configuration for your dbt Cloud project.
    - Make sure you select `DirectQuery`, since the Semantic Layer connector does not support `Import` mode.
 Click **OK** to proceed.
    <Lightbox src="/img/docs/cloud-integrations/sl-pbi/pbi-directquery.jpg" title="Select DirectQuery mode" />
-5. On the next screen, paste your service token then click **Connect**.
+5. On the next screen, paste your service token and then click **Connect**.
 6. You should see a sidepane with a few tables.
-Select the ones you want to load into your dashboard then click **Load**.
+Select the ones you want to load into your dashboard.
+Then click **Load**.
    <Lightbox src="/img/docs/cloud-integrations/sl-pbi/pbi-sidepanel.jpg" title="Select tables in the side panel" />

 Now that you've configured the connector, you can configure published reports in the next section to use the connector.